Dmitry-Borodin/igc2kmz-batch-scripts/README.md

 Scripts for an [igc2kmz project](https://github.com/twpayne/igc2kmz) to convert all *.igc files in dir to *.kmz

+It adds coloring for lift/sink, calculate thermals, altitude points et.c. so it's very handy to analyze tracks in google earth afterwards.

 Based on [Ivan Kravchenko's gists](https://gist.github.com/Iv).

 I think repository makes it easier to find and contribute.